 Money comes to me without effort and it brings joy not sorrow

-I share (sharing is important, as givers never lack)
+I share (sharing is important, as givers never lack, repeat this twice)

 I receive and I am grateful